Skip to main navigation Skip to main content

 Unfortunately, even with the efforts of this agency and the mining industry, coal mining accidents and fatalities do occur.
 KRS 352.180 requires all serious and fatal accidents to be reported to DMS immediately.

-When a serious or fatal accident is reported to one of the four DMS branches, a trained Accident Investigator is dispatched to the mine site.
+When a serious or fatal accident is reported to one of the DMS branches, a trained Accident Investigator is dispatched to the mine site.
 The Accident Investigator will gather information about the accident to ensure the safety of employees at the mine is not menaced and to generate a written report of the accident.
-A representative of DMS shall review the accident with the victim and/or victim's family and a company official at the completion of the investigation.
+A representative of DMS will review the accident with the victim and/or victim's family and a company official at the completion of the investigation.

 Kentucky Energy and Environment Cabinet